iriri/ordodox/README.md

 No features - Features are for squares.

 ### Todo
-aging, tls, csrf mitigation, rate limiting, moderation, actually learning enough ache tee em el and cee ess ess make it not look horrible
+aging, csrf mitigation, moderation, actually learning enough ache tee em el and cee ess ess make it not look horrible